 Beans made from scratch take time, but the reward is beans that are flavored with aromatics like onions, garlic, and oregano.
 This recipe makes pinto beans so yummy that they can be served as a main course over rice, an especially welcome dish for cool fall nights.
 But this dish is also great as a side to any meal.
 The recipe makes a whole dutch oven full, so you can also freeze some for later to serve on nachos on game day!

-This recipe starts with cured Chorizo, a sausage from Spain or Portugal made of pork and seasoned with paprika.
-Although many stores carry carry fresh sausage called chorizo, its not what you want for this recipe.
-You need to find the real deal, the hard dried stuff you get at the deli counter.
-If you live in the country like me, you may have to call around to find authentic chorizo, which isn’t cheap at $10 a pound, but I promise you that the $5 and the time you’ll spend locating it will be worth it.
+This recipe starts with cured Chorizo, a sausage from Spain and Portugal made of pork and seasoned with paprika.
+Although many stores carry carry fresh sausage called chorizo, it’s not what you want for this recipe.
+You need to find the real deal… the hard dried stuff you get at the deli counter.
+If you live in the country like me, you may have to call around to find authentic chorizo, which isn’t cheap at $10 a pound, but I promise you that the $5 is worth it.
 This is no ordinary pot of beans!

 I know you’re thinking “how much time does this recipe take”?
 Slow and steady wins the race, right?
 But you won’t be laboring for hours, the prep is fast but it cooks on low heat in the oven for 2-3 hours.